 These greenhouse gases have built up in the atmosphere since the start of the Industrial Revolution, and have heated our world by over 1 degree celsius already, which has started to have consequences for our weather, our daily lives, and our wildlife.
 The Paris Climate Agreement, signed in 2016 by every government in the world, agreed to limit the amount of greenhouse gases in the atmosphere to keep warming to 1.5 degrees celsius above the average of 1990 global temperatures.

 But what does this figure mean to us in our day to day lives?
-It probably makes sense to break down what it means for each of us.
+Let’s break down what it means for each of us as individuals.

 Possible?
 Not Possible?

 At a first glance, that may look impossible for many of us.
 The average carbon footprint in the UK is around 14 tonnes per person per year.
 If you are lucky enough to be wealthy it could easily be double or three times that.
 However, this is the other point about a three tonne footprint: I believe it to be very achievable.
 My carbon footprint is currently around 5 tonnes per year.
 I still have a car, take foreign holidays, eat some meat and dairy in my diet, and I don’t have solar panels or other low carbon technologies at home – yet.
 The total also includes two tonnes of government infrastructure activity, which, whilst essential to our modern and privileged lifestyles, is also very high and could quite easily be significantly reduced if the political will existed.

 Let’s get started then.
 Better late than never.

 (These figures were last updated on 25 Feb 2020)

 Where are you against the three tonne goal to limit climate change?